 Many factors determine how much you may ultimately pay, including PCI-compliance fees, annual account fees, and chargeback fees (which we go into below).
 In fact, for U.S. businesses processing between $10,000 and $250,000 in sales per year, additional fees are on average 28 percent to 60 percent higher than the initial quoted rate (not to mention the cost of hardware leases and software subscriptions).
 So it’s important to educate yourself before you decide how you’re going to process card payments at your business.

 Square has competitive, transparent pricing so you know exactly how much you’re paying to process credit and debit cards.
-It’s just 2.6% + 10¢ per each card present transaction (swipe, dip, or tap), 3.5% + 15 cents for each card not present transaction (like Virtual Terminal), and 2.9% + 30 cents for other transactions (like invoices paid online).
+It’s just 2.6% + 10¢ per card present transaction (swipe, dip, or tap), 3.5% + 15 cents for each card not present transaction (like Virtual Terminal), and 2.9% + 30 cents for other transactions (like Square Online, Square Online Checkout or Invoices).
 There are no monthly or hidden fees, and PCI compliance and help from dispute experts are included in the rate.

 Another benefit of using Square is that we charge the same rate for all major credit cards, including American Express.
 That way you can accept any payment method your customers prefer.
 With other POS solutions, credit card processing fees can vary from card to card.